Holden EJ: Engines

 All EJ models were powered by a 2262 cc inline six-cylinder engine, producing 75 bhp.
 Since the introduction of the original Holden 48-215 model in 1948, Holdens had been fitted with what was commonly known as the grey motor.
-The EJ was the last Holden to be equipped with that engine.The last Grey motor was made on Friday the 2nd of August 1963.
+The EJ was the last Holden to be equipped with that engine.
+The last Grey motor was made on 2 August 1963.

 Production and replacement

 After a production run of 154,811 vehicles, the EJ was replaced by the Holden EH series in August 1963.
 The 1,000,000th Holden, an EJ Premier, was produced on 26 October 1962.

 The EJ was also assembled in New Zealand by General Motors New Zealand, and was marketed in South Africa as well.